Fact Sheet: Intellectual Property, Electronic Commerce and Competition Policy

 Provisions on the enforcement of intellectual property rights clarify civil and administrative procedures and remedies to ensure judicial authorities have appropriate authority to deal efficiently and effectively with infringement cases.
 The Chapter also includes requirements related to border measures which ensure that authorities are able to deal with suspected infringing goods.

-The Electronic Commerce Chapter will aid Australian business in harnessing the efficiencies of electronic commerce, while ensuring the protection of consumers engaging online.
+The Electronic Commerce Chapter aids Australian business in harnessing the efficiencies of electronic commerce, while ensuring the protection of consumers engaging online.
 Key commitments include:

 - customs duties: neither Australia nor Korea shall impose customs duties on electronic transmissions between the two countries;